reactjs/react.dev/src/content/reference/react/use-client.md

 When a file marked with `'use client'` is imported from a Server Component, [compatible bundlers](/learn/start-a-new-react-project#bleeding-edge-react-frameworks) will treat the module import as a boundary between server-run and client-run code.

-As a dependency of `RichTextEditor`,  `formatDate` and `Link` will also be evaluated on the client irregardless if their modules contain a `'use client'` directive.
+As a dependency of `RichTextEditor`,  `formatDate` and `Link` will also be evaluated on the client regardless if their modules contain a `'use client'` directive.

 <DeepDive>

 #### Client and Server Rendering with React Server Components {/*client-and-server-rendering-with-react-server-components*/}

-React's full-stack architecture vision is realized through the React Server Components (RSC) specification.
+React's full-stack architecture vision is realized through the [React Server Components (RSC) specification](https://github.com/reactjs/rfcs/blob/main/text/0188-server-components.md).

 React Server Components lets you coordinate which components of your [render tree](/learn/understanding-your-ui-as-a-tree#the-render-tree) are rendered on the server or on the client.
 Server rendering is traditionally more performant and allows access to the back-end, while client rendering is necessary for adding interactivity into your components.